Immunoprecipitation: Protein complex immunoprecipitation (Co-IP)

 Immunoprecipitation of intact protein complexes (i.e. antigen along with any proteins or ligands that are bound to it) is known as co-immunoprecipitation (Co-IP).
 Co-IP works by selecting an antibody that targets a known protein that is believed to be a member of a larger complex of proteins.
 By targeting this known member with an antibody it may become possible to pull the entire protein complex out of solution and thereby identify unknown members of the complex.

-This works when the proteins involved in the complex bind to each other tightly, making it possible to pull multiple members of the complex out of solution by latching onto one member with an antibody.
+This works when the proteins involved in the complex bind to each other tightly, making it possible to pull multiple members of the complex out of the solution by latching onto one member with an antibody.
 This concept of pulling protein complexes out of solution is sometimes referred to as a "pull-down".
 Co-IP is a powerful technique that is used regularly by molecular biologists to analyze protein–protein interactions.